Exodus Chapter 22

 Teachings for idolatry

-22:20 He that sacrifices to [any] god, save to YAHWEH יְהֹוָה
+22:20 He that sacrifices to [any] god, except to YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-only, he shall be utterly destroyed.
+only, he shall be completely destroyed.

 22:21 You shall neither cause distress to a stranger, nor oppress him for you were strangers in the land of Egypt.